 Much of this has to do with gender inequality.
 Women have long been tilling soil and working as farmers, cultivating and perfecting their harvests to produce the specialty coffees so many of us enjoy.
 But although women make up around 70% of the labor within the coffee industry, few have had the means to build a business themselves.
 These women are the experts on the plants they tend, yet they are denied the rights to own land and to grow their work into an operation that could support their families and communities, simply because they are women.

-Not only does gender inequality determine what women can’t do, but it sometimes also affects the work they can do. are common grievances of many women farmers in countries such as Nicaragua and Honduras.
+Not only does gender inequality determine what women can’t do, but it sometimes also affects the work they can do.
+Sexual abuse, unequal pay to men, and longer workdays than men are common grievances of many women farmers in countries such as Nicaragua and Honduras.
 And if we move down the supply chain to take a look at opportunities of women in some of the leading coffee-consuming countries, we continue to see much of the same dynamic.
 Female baristas tend to make less than their male counterparts, and women are less likely to be in higher-paying, leadership roles.

 Changing any deeply ingrained and long-standing dynamic begins with a few key steps.
 Change takes: